© NGO "INTERNET CENTER of the Dyatlov group tragedy", 2008

 NAVIG: A where is the morgue?

-VK: A morgue beyond the pre-ice zone.
+VK: The morgue is outside the zone.

 VERDEN: Pelageya Ivanovna, do you remember if all the corpses were dirty?
 All nine?